 What’s the Best Structure for Administrative Assistant Cover Letters?

-Here’s what you should include on an admin assistant cover letter:
+Here’s what to include on an admin assistant cover letter:

-- An opening statement that grabs their attention.
+- An opening, introductory statement that grabs their attention.

-- Short paragraph on why you’re perfect for their company.
+- A short paragraph on why you’re the perfect admin assistant.

-- Short paragraph on why the administrative position is perfect for you.
+- A quick paragraph on why the administrative position is perfect for you.

 Pro Tip: Don’t complain just yet!
 Though you should follow our professional cover letter structure, you’ll have freedom in the way you speak.
 On the administrative resume, you’ll often use fragmented sentences and phrases, but here, you can stretch a bit.